How can I raise funds to consolidate debts?

 You would have a choice of variable or fixed rate with a new lender and would qualify for a free valuation and free legal package if you wished.
 However, before you explore this route it is suggested that you approach your existing lender to see what choices they would offer you in conjunction with additional borrowing to repay your debts.

-If you doesn't then you would probably be better taking a capital repayment mortgage where the capital is repaid month by month over the term of the mortgage.
-Whichever method you choose, you needs to be aware that although the initial monthly cost of repaying your debt is decreased it is very possible that the total cost, capital plus interest plus charges could be a lot higher if you decide to consolidate the debts in to one mortgage.
+If you don’t then you would probably be better taking a capital repayment mortgage where the capital is repaid month by month over the term of the mortgage.
+Whichever method you choose, you need to be aware that although the initial monthly cost of repaying your debt is decreased it is very possible that the total cost, capital plus interest plus charges could be a lot higher if you decide to consolidate the debts into one mortgage.

 Ask The Mortgage Experts answers are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.
 We recommend you seek professional advice with regard to any of these topics where appropriate.